memgraph/docs/docs/reference-guide/backup.md

 are described [here](/docs/memgraph/how-to-guides/config-logs).

 ### Snapshots
 Snapshots provide a faster way to restore the states of your database.
 Memgraph periodically takes snapshots during runtime.
-When a snapshot is triggered, the entire data storage is written to the drive.
+When a snapshot creation is triggered, the entire data storage is written to the drive.
+Nodes and relationships are divided into groups called batches.

 On startup, the database state is recovered from the most recent snapshot file.
+Memgraph can read the data and build the indices on multiple threads, using batches as a parallelization unit: each thread will recover one batch at a time until there are no unhandled batches.

+This means the same batch size might not be suitable for every dataset.
+A smaller dataset might require a smaller batch size to utilize a multi-threaded processor, while bigger datasets might use bigger batches to minimize the synchronization between the worker threads.
+Therefore the size of batches and the number of used threads [are configurable](/memgraph/reference-guide/configuration#storage) similarly to other durability related settings.

 The timestamp of the snapshot is compared with the latest update recorded in the WAL file and, if the snapshot is less recent, the state of the DB will be recovered using the WAL file.

 Memgraph has snapshot creation enabled by default.
 You can configure the exact